back to top

 1. Review Proposals: Clients receive proposals from freelancers interested in their job postings.

-2. Evaluate Skills: Assess freelancer profiles, portfolios, and past work to gauge suitability for the project.
+2. Evaluate Skills: Assess freelancer profiles, portfolios, and past work to measure suitability for the project.

 3. Communicate: Engage with freelancers through Upwork’s messaging system to ask questions and clarify details.